jhudsl/tidyversecourse/docs/01-intro.md

 ## About This Course

 This course introduces a powerful set of data science tools known as the Tidyverse.
 The Tidyverse has revolutionized the way in which data scientists do almost every aspect of their job.
 We will cover the simple idea of "tidy data" and how this idea serves to organize data for analysis and modeling.
-We will also cover how non-tidy can be transformed to tidy data, the data science project life cycle, and the ecosystem of Tidyverse R packages that can be used to execute a data science project.
+We will also cover how non-tidy data can be transformed to tidy data, the data science project life cycle, and the ecosystem of Tidyverse R packages that can be used to execute a data science project.

 If you are new to data science, the Tidyverse ecosystem of R packages is an excellent way to learn the different aspects of the data science pipeline, from importing the data, tidying the data into a format that is easy to work with, exploring and visualizing the data, and fitting machine learning models.
 If you are already experienced in data science, the Tidyverse provides a power system for streamlining your workflow in a coherent manner that can easily connect with other data science tools.